 A: Yes.
-Compared to tamoxifen, raloxifene has a much lower risk of causing cancer of the uterus and problems with serious blood clots.
+Compared to tamoxifen, raloxifene has a much lower risk of causing problems with serious blood clots, though it still increases a woman's risk of blood clots by up to three times the average risk.
+Unlike tamoxifen, raloxifene is not linked to an increased risk of cancer of the uterus.
 Raloxifene, like tamoxifen, has also been found to help prevent osteoporosis.

 Q: Are there risks in taking raloxifene?

 A: Yes.
 Women taking raloxifene may be at an increased risk of developing blood clots in the lungs or legs.
-Other side effects may include hot flashes, night sweats and vaginal dryness.
+Other side effects may include hot flashes and night sweats.

 However, unlike tamoxifen, raloxifene doesn't appear to increase the risk of endometrial cancer.

 Q: Are there other drugs that may be used to prevent breast cancer?

 A: Aromatase inhibitors are newer drugs that are used to treat advanced breast cancer and to help prevent breast cancer from returning after surgery.
 Aromatase inhibitors work in a slightly different way than tamoxifen and raloxifene.
 Instead of blocking estrogen receptors, they stop a key enzyme, known as aromatase, from converting other hormones into estrogen.
 This lowers estrogen levels and helps keep breast cancer cells from growing.
 Aromatase inhibitors have not yet been approved to reduce the risk of breast cancer.